-Faiths4Change is working in 2018 with St. Columbas School in Huyton, executing gardening sessions with years 5 & 6,. while also implementing the core principles of the Liverpool Counts programme into our sessions.
+In 2018 Faiths4Change worked with St. Columbas School in Huyton, executing gardening sessions with years 5 & 6, while also implementing the core principles of the Liverpool Counts programme into our sessions.

 Click HERE for the Year 5 students' blog and HERE for the Year 6 students, including photos & information from our joint sessions.